animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 We will not assume $\mathrm{I}_i(\mathrm{I}_j) = \mathrm{I}_k$.
 The identies are distinguishable.
 This would contradict the definition, but we can include a self-reference in the function without loss of generality:

 $\mathrm{I}_i(\mathrm{I}_j, j) \neq \mathrm{I}_i(\mathrm{I}_k, k) \vert i \neq k$

+The subscripts can be interpretted in any number of ways.
+We define them as qualia, lowercase and propose their existence.